dlguswo333/react-simple-switch/package/README.md

 - You can set its default value.
 - You can set its width and height in **pixel** unit.
 - You can set whether the switch needs to be disabled (unable to toggle the switch).
+- You can set background color of the switch.

 Also, in development manner, it has the following features.
 - Lightweight.
 Total unpacked size weighs about **15KB**.